Managing your voting process effectively

-- Quality assurance through the optional self-tests
+- Quality assurance provided by the self-test option

-- Unrestricted access to the election’s log files
+- Unlimited access to election log files

-If you would like to use the “Election board interface” feature for your online voting, please contact your Election Manager or POLYAS Support (email@example.com).
+If you would like to use the Election Board Interface feature for your online voting project, please contact your Election Manager or POLYAS Support (email@example.com).
 They will be happy to unlock and set up this feature for you.
-Please note that a lead time of at least 14 days is required for the implementation.
+Please note that a lead time of at least 14 days is required to put this into action.

-- Restart the voting following a fault
+- Restart the election after a glitch

 - Check the election status

-Requirements for setup and use
+Prerequisites for setup and use

-- A working Internet connection
+- A working internet connection

 Before the election

-1. Start the voting
+1. Starting the election